 These are the arguments in support of the Investigative Judgment (IJ):

 Adam and Eve eat from the tree of Good and Evil, and God investigates and asked them “where are you?”, “What have you done?”
-These investigations were more for Adam and Eve to search themselves rather than for the all-knowing God to know where they were and what they have done.
+These investigations were more for Adam and Eve to search their motives rather than for the all-knowing God to know where they were and what they have done.
 (Genesis 3:9-11)

-- The first mentioned of the word “Judgment” in the Bible (KJV) is found in Genesis 18:19 “For I know him, that he will command his children and his household after him, and they shall keep the way of the Lord, to do justice and judgment; that the Lord may bring upon Abraham that which he hath spoken of him.”
+The first time the word “Judgment” was mentioned in the Bible (KJV) is found in Genesis 18:19 “For I know him, that he will command his children and his household after him, and they shall keep the way of the Lord, to do justice and judgment; that the Lord may bring upon Abraham that which he hath spoken of him.”
 The other version translated that section to be “what is right and just”.

 Ephesians 2: 10 Reminds us of that reward: “For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.”

-- The animals were scarified in the other court.
-Jesus was scarified outside of Jerusalem.
+The sanctuary services – the animals were sacrificed in the other court.
+Jesus was sacrificed outside of Jerusalem.

-- The High Priest ministers the blood in the inner court where there is the candlestick, showbread, and alter of incense (Exodus 30:22-30).
-John saw Jesus, dressed like a High Priest, standing in the heavenly sanctuary after He was ascended to Heaven – Revelation 1:13 – “And standing in the middle of the lamp stands was someone like the Son of Man.
+The High Priest ministers the blood in the inner court where there is the candlestick, showbread, and altar of incense (Exodus 30:22-30).
+John saw Jesus, dressed as a High Priest, standing in the heavenly sanctuary after He was ascended to Heaven – Revelation 1:13 – “And standing in the middle of the lampstands was someone like the Son of Man.
 He was wearing a long robe with a gold sash across his chest.”